The Fourier Coefficients of a Metaplectic Eisenstein Distribution on the Double Cover of SL$(3)$ over $\mathbb{Q}$: Exponential Sums

-\end{proposition} \textbf{Proof:} Recall the description of $S(p^k,-p^k)$ contained in Proposition \ref{+-p,k>0}.
-The sum will be broken into five cases in accordance with this proposition.
-However, it will be more convenient to include Case 1 in both Case 2 and Case 3, and then subtract those terms that are double counted.
+\end{proposition} \textbf{Proof:} The summands of $\Sigma(p^k,-p^k;m_1,m_2)$ will be grouped into five cases in accordance with Proposition \ref{+-p,k>0}.
+However, it will be more convenient to include case 1 in both case 2 and case 3, and then subtract those terms that are double counted.